Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Design of

-\textbf{Trajectory-Aware Mutation.}~Given each coordinate $c_{i}$ on the manifold as a vector, we keep track of all covered footsteps by using a \textit{covariance matrix}, $\mathcal{T}$.
-In lines 3--5, \tool\ mutates $c$ using $\mathcal{T}_{t-1}$, which records the footsteps taken on this manifold until time $t-1$. $\mathcal{T}$, as a matrix, is initialized to 0.
-If the media data $G(c_{t})$ derived from step $c_{t}$ increases the DNN testing criteria (line 7), \tool\ adds $c_{t}$ to $\mathcal{Q}$ and updates $\mathcal{T}$ as follows:
+\textbf{Footprint-Aware Mutation.}~Given each coordinate $c_{i}$ on the manifold as a vector, we keep track of all covered footsteps by using a \textit{covariance matrix} $\mathcal{T}$.
+In lines 9--12, \tool\ mutates $c$ using $\mathcal{T}_{t-1}$, which records the footsteps taken on this manifold until time $t-1$. $\mathcal{T}$, as a matrix, is initialized to 0.
+If the media data $\mathcal{G}(c_{t})$ derived from step $c_{t}$ increases the DNN testing objective, \tool\ adds $c_{t}$ to $\mathcal{Q}$ and updates $\mathcal{T}$ as follows: